mincheoree/BEVMap/README.md

 ## Acknowledgement
-Special thanks to Siyeong Lee from NAVER LABS for implementation of map generation codes.
+Special thanks to Siyeong Lee from [NAVER LABS](https://www.naverlabs.com/) for help with implementation of map generation codes and experimental feedbacks.

 Our code is based on master branch of [BEVDet](https://github.com/HuangJunJie2017/BEVDet/tree/master).
 We thank and appreciate BEVDet teams for their great work.